cwchentw/ksv/README.md

 $ brew install --HEAD ksv.rb
 ```

-RPM and DEB is on the way.
+RPM and DEB are on the way.

 ## Build the Project: